 An annual award named for Robert Giard, a portrait, landscape, and figure photographer whose work often focused on LGBTQ lives and issues, this award is presented to an emerging, early or mid-career artist, from any country, working in photography, photo-based media, video, or moving image, including short-form film or video.
-Starting with the current award cycle (2013-2014), awards will alternate between artists working exclusively with still images (photography) and those working with moving images (video or film).
+The award now alternates annually between artists working exclusively with still images (photography) and those working with moving images (video or film).
+Please make sure to check which medium (still vs. moving image) is eligible for this year’s award cycle, described below*.
 In either case, this award will support a directed project, one that is new or continuing, that addresses issues of sexuality, gender, or LGBTQ identity.

 University affiliation is not necessary.
 If you are not sure whether you will be eligible for the award, we recommend that you contact us well before the deadline so we can make a determination; otherwise, you may be declared ineligible after the deadline and your application will not be submitted to the committee.
-This award is adjudicated by the fellowships committee of the Center for Lesbian and Gay Studies and a jury of the Robert Giard Foundation.
+This award is adjudicated by the fellowships committee of CLAGS and a jury of the Robert Giard Foundation.

-The Robert Giard Fellowship in Moving Images (video and film)
+The 2016-2017 Robert Giard Fellowship will be awarded in Photography

-This award is presented to an emerging, early or mid-career artist from any country working in moving image (video and film).
+This award is presented to an emerging, early or mid-career artist from any country working in photography and still images.
 This award will support a directed project, one that is new or continuing, and that addresses issues of sexuality, gender, or LGBTQ identity.

 General Submission Guidelines: Click here for Detailed Giard Submission Guidelines [.pdf format]